rbmanez/Prosper-IT-Consulting-Internship/README.md

 ## Featured User Stories
-Below are some featured user stories I completed during the entire 8 week, 4 sprint process to conveniently see.
-To see all of the user stories I completed, please see the links above from [The Four Live Project Sprints](#the-four-live-project-sprints).
+Below are some featured user stories I completed during the entire 8 week, 4 sprint process to conveniently see here.
+To see all of the user stories I completed please see the section above, [The Four Live Project Sprints](#the-four-live-project-sprints), and its sub heading links.

 - ### User Story 1